When was the last time you talked to your target audience, and I mean really talked to them?

-It’s a conversation between you, and your intended customer.
+It’s a conversation between you and your intended customer.

 Whilst spelling and punctuation is important – grammar rules are there to be broken.
-Few of us speak in the same way that we write.

-So, how can you make your copy and content feel like a direct and special conversation between you and your target audience?
+How can you make your copy and content feel like a direct and special conversation between you and your target audience?

 The easiest and most effective way of doing this is to imagine that you are having a conversation as you write.